aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 It's easiest to create a new workflow by copying end editing on of the existing workflows in the `cloudformation/` directory.
 A workflow consists of one or more stages.
 Operators in the same stage will run at the same time (i.e. "in parallel") and stages will run one at a time.
 The workflow defines the order in which stages sequentially run.

-### Step 4: Add your operator to the Elasticsearch consumer (optional)
-***(Difficulty: 30 minutes)***

-The [Media Insights](https://github.com/awslabs/aws-media-insights) front-end obtains data from Elasticsearch.
-If you want to surface data from your new operator in that front-end, then edit `source/consumers/elastic/lambda_handler.py` and add your operator name to the list of `supported_operators`.
-Define a processing method to create Elasticsearch records from metadata JSON objects.
-This method should concatenate pages, flatten JSON arrays, add the operator name, add the workflow name, and add any other fields that can be useful for analytics.
-Call this processing method alongside the other processing methods referenced in the `lambda_handler()` entrypoint.

-Finally, you will need to write the front-end code for retrieving your new operator's data from Elasticsearch and rendering it in the GUI.

-### Step 5: Update the build script to deploy your operator to AWS Lambda
+### Step 4: Update the build script to deploy your operator to AWS Lambda
 ***(Difficulty: 5 minutes)***

 Update the "`Make lambda package`" section in [`build-s3-dist.sh`](deployment/build-s3-dist.sh) to zip your operator's Lambda function(s) into the `deployment/dist` directory, like this: